jtkovacs/jtkovacs.github.io/refs/notes/pim.md

-# Personal ...
+# Personal information

-Per Wikipedia (n.d. a), 'personal' information is owned by, about, directed toward, created by, experienced by or relevant to 'me'.
+Per Wikipedia (n.d. a), 'personal' information is owned by, about, directed toward, created by, experienced by or relevant to 'me'; and Detlor (2010) differentiates personal information management from organizational information management and library sciences.

-## .. information literacy
+## Information literacy

 Definition: